gizatechxyz/giza-cli/docs/frameworks/cairo/prove.md

 **Deploying Your Model**

 After deploying your model on the Giza Platform, you will receive a URL for your deployed model.
-Refer to the [Deployments section](../../resources/deployments.md) for more details on deploying models.
+Refer to the [Endpoints section](../../resources/endpoints.md) for more details on deploying models.

 **Running Inference**